How to Start a Small Business 101 — The Ultimate Guide

 If You’re Not Online, You Don’t Exist

+It might sound harsh, but when starting a small business your online presence is crucial.
 If you speak to some experienced local business owners, many will denounce the existence of online review sites like Yelp and Google Local.
 They’ll tell you about the added time and pressure they now face to maintain social media profiles for their businesses.
 A lot of local entrepreneurs will share their bad experiences with online daily deal websites like Groupon.
 But all that complaining doesn’t change one established fact that the internet isn’t going anywhere.

 It’s true that these sites do exert a lot of power over the success and failure of your small business, but they also offer an invaluable opportunity for you to reach potential customers at a scale that has never previously been possible.
 It’s up to you to embrace this opportunity with open arms.